 \subsection{Merits of Low-Rank Initialization}

 In our experiments, we implemented spectral initialization where the regularized weight matrix has a rank greater than or equal to the target rank hyperparameter specified in Q3R.
 Our leading hypothesis for the poor validation accuracy following initialization is that Q3R imposes a strong constraint on the optimization landscape when the rank is low, thereby limiting the model's capacity to explore more expressive solutions during training.
-This hypothesis is further supported by the finetuning results on RoBERTa in \Cref{tab:glue_scores} where Q3R is applied to the pretrained model and continuously tuned on the GLUE benchmark tasks.
-We achieve notable results that support the general intuition that models to tend to learn better representation through expressive architectures and training regimes.
-We experimented on only the smaller data to study how the initialization affects the performance of Q3R.
-We provide one example of the empirical evidence performed on CIFAR-10 on ViT-Tiny with $r = 0.05$ and $\lambda = 0.001$ in \Cref{tab:lowrank-init}.
-We observe that Lowrank initialization is unable to surpass the performance of Q3R without such constraint on the initialization as reported in \Cref{tab:lowrank-init}.
-However, the accuracy lies within $1\%$ range of the fullrank initialized model which proves that our proposed method can be implemented in resource constrained setup as well.
+This hypothesis is further supported by the fine-tuning results on RoBERTa in \Cref{tab:glue_scores}, where Q3R is applied to the pretrained model and continuously tuned on the GLUE benchmark tasks.
+We achieve notable results that support the general intuition that models tend to learn better representations through expressive architectures and training regimes.
+We experimented only on the smaller dataset to study how the initialization affects the performance of Q3R.
+We provide one example of empirical evidence on CIFAR-10 with ViT-Tiny, with $r = 0.05$ and $\lambda = 0.001$, in \Cref{tab:lowrank-init}.
+We observe that low-rank initialization is unable to surpass the performance of Q3R without such a constraint on the initialization, as reported in \Cref{tab:lowrank-init}.
+However, the accuracy lies within a $1\%$ range of the full-rank initialized model, which shows that our proposed method can be implemented in a resource-constrained setup as well.

 \paragraph{Code}: The code is available at \url{https://github.com/ThatE10/q3r.git}.